Undeadlol1/build_context_provider/README.md

   }
 }

 // This line can be used anywhere.
-As you can see there you are not tied to build context anymore.
+As you can see you are not tied to build context anymore.
 GoToProfilePage.call();
 ```